Private equity-backed Savers Value Village targets $2.7 billion valuation in US IPO

 By Chibuike Oguh

-A string of share offerings, including byrestaurant chain Cava GroupCAVA.N and consumer health firm KenvueKVUE.N, are reviving the IPO market, which has been hit hard in the past year by rising interest rates.
-Energy contractor Kodiak Gas Services and reinsurer Fidelis Insurance Holdings announced on Tuesday that they were going public.
+A string of share offerings, including by restaurant chain Cava GroupCAVA.N and consumer health firm KenvueKVUE.N, are reviving the IPO market, which has been hit hard in the past year by rising interest rates.
+Energy contractor Kodiak Gas Services and reinsurer Fidelis Insurance Holdings FIHL.N announced on Tuesday that they were going public.

 Savers Value Village, owned by private equity firm Ares Management Corp ARES.N, plans to sell up to 18.8 million shares at $15 to $17 apiece, regulatory filings showed.